Raynes/tentacles/README.md

 Tentacles is a Clojure library for working with the Github v3 API.
 It supports the entire Github API.

+This library is the successor to my old [clj-github](https://github.com/Raynes/clj-github) library.
+It will no longer be maintained.

 ## Usage

 This is on clojars, of course.
 Just add `[tentacles "0.1.0"]` to your `:dependencies` in your project.clj file.